wanderdust/newsletter/content/posts/026_agents_then_and_now/index.md

 What makes an LLM truly useful is when it can do things on its own.

-It is very annoying having to copy the contents of a file, and ask ChatGPT to generate some tests for that file.
-Then we have to copy the code response, and manually create a file in our project.
+It is very annoying having to copy the contents of a file, paste them in the ChatGPT window, and ask it to generate some tests for that file that you then have to paste back to your project.

-It is much better if the LLM can do that directly for us.
+It is much better if the LLM can write the test directly for us.
 We can give the LLM access to tools for this.

 ![](./llm-loop-2.png)

-The way it works is that you define a set of actions in your program that the LLM can execute.
+You define tools by creating a set of functions the program running the LLM can execute.

 Let's say for example we are building a coding agent.
 We can create two functions to read and to write files.

 ```python
 def read_file(path: str) -> str: